 Industry standard suggests $35-$50 per day, per person, and this gratuity may be given daily or at the end of your stay.

 Close windows while you’re out fishing during the day, especially if it’s calm outside.
 Keep windows closed at night also, and use AC.
 Keep your doors closed at all times to prevent insects from entering.
 This will keep bugs out of your room.
 When the wind is down, the mosquitoes and no-see um’s are an annoyance.

-Phone Calls-I subscribe to an international plan thru my home telephone carrier for a minimal cost per month and my rates for calls to the Bahamas are 25 cents/minute.
-So you can have relatives call you at the lodge.
-You can also purchase a pre paid phone card in Nassau to reduce costs.
-Otherwise, call to the Bahamas are expensive.
-My AT&T cell phone does work on the island in some places, however calls will be expensive.
+Phone Calls- subscribe to an international plan thru your carrier for a minimal cost per month.
+Also, you can generally have relatives call you at the lodge.
 Plan accordingly if you plan to call home often.

 If you have any special dietary considerations, or medical conditions, please let us know so we can alert the lodge prior to the trip.
-There are no hospitals on Acklins Island or Eleuthera.
-There is a nurse, and sometimes a Doctor available on Acklins, and a few Doctors on Eleuthera.
+There are no hospitals on most of the islands.
+There is a nurse, and sometimes a Doctor available on many and a few Doctors on Eleuthera.
 For serious medical emergencies, you will have to be flown to Nassau, or the United States.